-The Indian markets have started today’s session on a negative note.
-The benchmark indices opened below the breakeven mark and slipped further into the red.
-Despite a fight back, they have not managed to breach the dotted line since then.
-Other key Asian markets are trading in the red with China (down 2.3%) leading the pack of losers.
-The US markets closed marginally higher yesterday.
+The Indian markets have started today's session on a weak note.
+The benchmark indices opened close to the breakeven mark but quickly plunged into the red.
+They have not managed to make any upward movement since then.
+Other key Asian markets are trading in the red with Hong Kong (down 1.1%) leading the pack of losers.
+The US markets closed lower by 0.3% yesterday.

-Currently in India, heavyweights from the BSE-Sensex are trading weak with banking and metal majors facing the brunt of selling activity.
-The BSE-Sensex is trading lower by around 28 points, while the NSE-Nifty is down by about 6 points.
-However, buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.1% and 0.2% respectively.
-The rupee is trading at 44.39 to the US dollar.
+Currently in India, heavyweights from the BSE-Sensex are trading in the red with metal and auto stocks bearing the brunt of selling activity.
+The BSE-Sensex is trading lower by around 67 points, while the NSE-Nifty is down by about 24 points.
+However, buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.1% and 0.3% respectively.
+The Rupee is trading at 45.98 to the US dollar.

 Food stocks have opened the day on a mixed note.
 Gainers here include Agro Tech Foods and Nestle.
 However, GSK Consumer is in the red.
 As per a leading business daily, GSK Consumer has entered the instant noodles segment.
 It has launched the product under the 'Horlicks' brand, named 'Foodles'.
 The noodles market in India is estimated to be around Rs 10 bn and has been growing at the rate of 25%.
 Hence, the company's interest in the segment does not come as a surprise.
 Foodles is expected to compete with market leader 'Maggi' from Nestle.
 In fact, GSK consumer expects to gain a 6% to 10% market share in the first year itself.
 However, in our view, it will be an uphill task for a new brand to edge out Maggi, which Nestle has maintained over the decades by a host of advertising and promotion activities.